sodascience/metasyn/README.md

 # We'll create a MetaFrame based on the DataFrame and the variable specification.
 mf = MetaFrame.fit_dataframe(df, var_specs=variable_specification)

-# We can now synthesize new data based on the MetaFrame.
+# We can now synthesize new data based on the MetaFrame, in this case 5 rows.
-mf_out.synthesize(5)
+# We'll save it to a new DataFrame called 'output_df'.
+output_df = mf.synthesize(5)

+# This DataFrame can easily be exported to csv, parquet, excel and more.
+E.g. to csv:
+output_df.write_csv("output.csv")
 ```

 This example is the most basic use case, we recommend to check out the [User Guide](https://metasyn.readthedocs.io/en/latest/usage/usage.html) for a more detailed examples.
+For more information on how to use Polars DataFrames, refer to the [Polars documentation](https://pola.rs/).

 ## Installing metasyn